Subic, Zambales: Roads

 The primary road that connects Subic to the other parts of the town is the Olongapo-Bugallon Road.
 Most of the names of Subic's streets are based on the surnames of prominent residents or names of plants.
 Most of the roads in Subic are made of concrete and asphalt while others are still made of dirt.

 Bypass roads such as the Govic Highway are also commonly used by motorists to travel from Barangay Matain to Barangay Manggahan.
 The roads are meant to reduce traffic in the town proper and are used by trucks going north of Castillejos and vice versa.

-Another main road is the Philseco Road that ends from Barangay Asinan proper down to Keppel Subic Shipyard (formerly Philippine Shipyard and Engineering Corporation).
+Another main road is the Philseco Road that ends from Barangay Asinan proper down to Seatrium Subic Shipyard (formerly Keppel Subic Shipyard and Philippine Shipyard and Engineering Corporation).
 The Govic Highway Extension runs from Castillejos down to Hanjin Shipyard and is exclusively used by its workers.

 Public Utilities

 Electricity

 Electricity services are provided by the cooperative-run Zambales II Electric Cooperative, Inc. (ZAMECO II) which covers an area from Subic all the way to Cabangan since 1972.